 I create a meaningful experience by relating concepts and teaching such a variety of topics that each student is able to find at least one topic of interest that they explore on their own after class.
 If I make connections to their lives, it becomes meaningful to them and they become more engaged; it's a win for everyone.
-Biology is a subject that naturally lends itself to that, where students have the opportunity to perform activities from dissecting the organs we discuss, listening to their own heartbeat using stethoscopes, understanding the physiological reasons why heart rate increases, to understanding cancer at a cellular level and even how genes are inherited.
+Biology is a subject that naturally lends itself to that, where students have the opportunity to perform activities such as dissecting the organs we discuss, listening to their own heartbeat using stethoscopes, understanding the physiological reasons why heart rate increases, understanding cancer at a cellular level, and even learning how genes are inherited.

 Is there anything you would like to add?

 Ultimately, I think it is important that students see their teacher not only as someone who is there to help them learn, but also someone they can trust and talk to about something that is bothering them, even if it may not be about school.
-Some of the biggest compliments I've received are about just being there and listening and taking notice when a student is down and asking them to talk about it or just listening to them.
+Some of the biggest compliments I've received are about just being there and listening and taking notice when a student is down and asking the student to talk about it or just listening.
 As Maya Angelou said, "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel."